CRADLE Fellowships

 - direct costs associated with research, such as salaries of research assistants,

-- research dissemination at national or international conferences, and
+- research dissemination at national or international conferences, or

 - professional development, such as methodological training.